PavelGrigoryev/weather-analyzer/README.md

 # Weather Analyzer application

-The application receives information about the weather in Minsk from WeatherAPI(https://www.weatherapi.com), according to a schedule, and saves it in the database
+The application receives information about the weather in Minsk from WeatherAPI(https://www.weatherapi.com), according to a schedule, and saves it in the database.
+Also finds information about the current weather and average temperature over a period of time

 ## Author: [Grigoryev Pavel](https://pavelgrigoryev.github.io/GrigoryevPavel/)